integreat-io/integreat-transporter-mongodb/README.md

 Some characters are not allowed in MongoDB keys, so we have to escape them when setting data to MongoDB.
 Leading `$` is escape as `\$`, and `.` is escaped as `\_`.
 Consequently, `\` is mapped to `\\` as well.
 This is done automatically by the transporter, and reverted when values are fetched, but you will see it if you query data directly from the database.

+Note that there are a special case where a `$` is not just escaped.
+In an `UPDATE` action you may set the value on a field to `{ $inc: 5 }`, for example.
+This will be treated as Mongo's `$inc` operator and joined with other fields on the same object with `$inc`.
+This is not a very robust implementation, so be sure to test if you use this.

 Integreat accepts using an empty string `''` as a key in an object (as does JavaScript and JSON), but MongoDB does not.
 We therefore replace empty strings